 Why is there such a strong correlation?
 Because there is a strong relationship between the decreased flow of energy, nerve impulses and blood in the affected area.

 To simplify this phenomenon, imagine that the tight muscles cause lack of nourishment to the adjacent region.
-This can be compared to a watering system where one hose gets kinked and there is lack of water flowing to one garden bed.
+It can be compared to a watering system where one hose gets kinked causing a lack of water flowing to one garden bed.
 What are the results?
 The plants would not thrive.

-When it comes to hot spots, lack of energy and blood flow to the skin makes it more prone to rashes and infections, local muscle pain.
-Dogs scratch the area and less resistant skin gets inflamed.
-Dogs often lick the affected area either because of a pins and needles sensation that radiates from the congested spine or sometimes they simply try to “massage the affected muscles” by licking.
+When it comes to hot spots, lack of energy and blood flow to the skin makes it more prone to rashes and infections and local muscle pain.
+Dogs scratch the area and the less resistant skin becomes inflamed.
+Dogs often lick the affected area either because of a pins and needles sensation that radiates from the congested spine or sometimes they simply try to massage the affected muscles by licking.

-Relate the hotspot location with the related spinal segment and examine the spine first (see relationships of spine and what area it supplies in the green section above).
+Examine the spine and relate the hotspot location to the related spinal segment.
+(See relationships of spine and what area it supplies in the green section above)

 Push down on both sides of the spine and note any signs of discomfort to touch, heat or skin twitching.
 These are all signals of decreased spinal energy flow, injury or congestion.

-In severe recurrent hot spot cases, back X-rays may be indicated to determine the degree of bone changes around the vertebrae.
+In severe recurrent hot spot cases, back X-rays may be needed to determine the degree of bone changes around the vertebrae.

 The more chronic changes, the more frequent and longer term the treatment needs to be.
-The less changes, the better prognosis.
+The fewer changes, the better prognosis.